hpi-schul-cloud/schulcloud-documentation/docs/nuxt-client/1_ProjectStructure.md

 | Data    | modules / **`data`** / auth                           | State and API-access.
 Does not contain any visual components.
 They are the data-sources of all smart components.                                                                                   |
 | Util    | <nobr> modules / **`util`** / form-validators </nobr> | Contains shared low-level code.                                                                                                                                                                    |

+_**Hint**: currently the modules are all placed under /components/feature-... etc. and will be refactored to the above with this ticket: [BC-5513](https://ticketsystem.dbildungscloud.de/browse/BC-5513)_

 #### Matrix of allowed imports

 Each type is only allowed to import modules of some of the other types.